-The first of the have started to emerge and on the commentary front (though it does comprise of the usual toshy ‘Oh, she’s nothing special…’, ‘I just don’t get it…’ malarky that really ticks me off about the Sartorialist…).
+The first of the Sart’s London photos have started to emerge and this girl seems to be making waves on the commentary front (though it does comprise of the usual toshy ‘Oh, she’s nothing special…’, ‘I just don’t get it…’ malarky that really ticks me off about the Sartorialist…).

-However, as later commentors and now (do you look forward to The Close-Up as much as I do…?) have revealed, Fay Leshner is actually not a Londoner but a New Yorker studying fashion in London.
+However, as later commentors and now today’s Guardian G2 Close-Up (do you look forward to The Close-Up as much as I do…?) have revealed, Fay Leshner is actually not a Londoner but a New Yorker studying fashion in London.
 Ah well.
 I have no beef with that.
 If the Sart wasn’t inspired by my fellow Londoners, that isn’t a big deal…

 I do find accompanying questionnaires very insightful though and though I am a pic-y person, a bit of juicy text also goes a long way which is why I tend to blather on a fair bit here.
 For a start, reading her Q&A would probably stop a few people on The Sart nit-picking the way they do…

 What are you wearing today?

 A dress that I made myself and a jacket by Karl Lagerfeld.
 Also a Vivienne Westwood pin and a vintage Christian Dior pin that I took from my mother.
 I have a tendency to adopt things of hers, then if I wear them long enough she thinks they are mine anyway.
 My shoes are Charles Nolan – I bought them in New York, where I live – and my socks were a value pack from a kids’ store.
 I made this shirt into a tuxedo shirt from a regular shirt – now it has tails.
 I have a lot of high-waisted pants and I hate stuffing shirts in, and I like having tails out, so it’s completely functional.